Cyber-Tech0/Kali-Setup/README.md

 ## Installation (one line)
 > [!Tip]
-> - ifyou want to setup 📐 **kali nethunter** in your Android. but you don't know terminal commands then you can copy and paste this commands on your terminal and **follow given below steps.**
+> - if you want to setup 📐 **kali nethunter** in your Android. but you don't know terminal commands then you can copy and paste this commands on your terminal and **follow given below steps.**

 - one line commands past on your Termux and just press hit 🎯 enter.